Basic Design Principle: Rule of Thirds

 Rule of Thirds Grid in Photoshop Elements

-There are two ways you can overlay a rule of thirds grid on your photos in Photoshop Elements:
+In earlier versions of Photoshop elements, there are two ways you can overlay a rule of thirds grid on your photos:

 - Use a custom shape.